 - Credits —

 - Regions —

 - Author —

 The Truth About the Ku Klux Klan, 1921

-Held just six months after the Klan began recruiting in Portland, the rally attracted thousands—the pamphlet says 6000—who came to hear Sawyer speak.
-The purpose of the speech was twofold.
-First, it defended the KKK and its Imperial Wizard, William Joseph Simmons of Atlanta, from charges of violence and vigilantism, charges that had triggered a Congressional hearing earlier in the year.
-Second, Sawyer spoke about the central tenets of the Klan’s philosophy and how they embodied a true and patriotic American spirit.
-To this effect, Sawyer extolled the Klan’s emphasis on patriotism and “unqualified allegiance to the U.S. Government, the flag, and Constitution” as being essential qualities for a member to attain pure “100 percent Americanism.”
-In addition, a Klansmen had to be white, native-born, and Protestant—traits that also described the composition of almost 90 percent of Oregon’s population.
-On the subject of white supremacy, Sawyer urged that his listeners “not lose sight of the fact that the white race is the ruling race by right of inheritance and that it does not intend to surrender this right or to compromise it with another race—black, red, yellow, or brown.”
-Given Oregon’s small minority population, Klan organizers such as Sawyer shifted the emphasis of their attacks to accentuate differences within the white community, focusing particularly on religious differences.
-Catholicism and Judaism became the primary targets of these attacks for not being “American” religions.
+Sawyer also spoke about the Klan’s philosophy and how its central tenets embodied a true and patriotic American spirit.
+He extolled the Klan’s emphasis on patriotism and said that “unqualified allegiance to the U.S. Government, the flag, and Constitution” were essential qualities for a KKK member to attain “100 percent Americanism.”
+In addition, Klansmen had to be white, native-born, and Protestant—traits that described almost 90 percent of Oregon’s population.
+Sawyer urged his listeners “not [to] lose sight of the fact that the white race is the ruling race by right of inheritance and that it does not intend to surrender this right or to compromise it with another race—black, red, yellow, or brown.”
+Given Oregon’s small minority population, Klan organizers such as Sawyer had shifted the emphasis of their attacks based on race to emphasize differences within the white community, focusing particularly on religion.
+Catholicism and Judaism became the primary targets of these attacks for not being “American.”

 Horowitz, David.
 Inside the Klavern: The Secret History of a Ku Klux Klan of the 1920s.
-Carbondale, Ill.: 1999.
+Carbondale: Southern Illinois University Press, 1999.